Section II: Admission to the College

 4. $100 non-refundable readmission fee (subject to change).

-5. Successful completion of progressive re-admittance testing.
+5. Successful completion of progressive readmittance testing.

 a.
 Dosage calculation exam